 If you do accidentally use too much of the spray and lose feeling, don't panic—the feeling will return once the product wears off.

 Most people regain sensitivity within 30-minutes or so.

 On the flip side of using too much spray, is not using enough.

 Start with the minimum; you can always wait a few, and try a little more if sensitivity levels don't seem low enough that you could hold back ejaculation.

 A "sweet spot" exists, and that sweet spot differs from man to man, but with just a little practice you'll get there.

-You've got instructions, and you're confident you know how to use a delay spray because you actually read them.
+You've got instructions, and you're confident you know how to use your penis spray because you actually read them.

 Now take a second and think.
 Do you really know what the frenulum and glans are?

 This part connects the head of the penis with the shaft of the penis.
 It’s the small ridge of tissue between the glans and shaft.